The American Automobile Industry in World War Two

 Post-World War Two Simplex Manufacturing Company Military Servi-Cycles:

 Interestingly enough, the day before I received Mr. Schmidt's July 2022 email, I was at the National Museum of the Mighty Eighth Air Force in Pooler, GA.
 While there I photographed a Servi-Cycle on display under the wing of the Museum's B-17.
-I was able to determine while there that this was a 1953 unit because of the date on the data plate.
+I was able to determine that this was a 1953 unit because of the date on the data plate.
 This data plate also indicates this unit was purchased by the U.S. Army.

 Author's photo.

 Note the Army Ordnance inspector's stamp and the date of August 1953.
-This shows the U.S. Army purchased a number of these in the 1950s.
+This shows that the U.S. Army purchased a number of these in the 1950s.
 This is serial number M138835 indicating that the Army was buying the standard commercial M model.
 It is Ordnance type ORD-16697.

 The Simplex Manufacturing Process: The undated Servi-Cycle sales manual was used to show the manufacturing process to prospective distributors, such as bicycle and motorcycle shops, so they would know they would be selling a quality product to their customers.
 The sales manual is the only known information available on this unique company's product.
 All of the photos below were added 9-1-2022.